dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/custom-control-painting-and-rendering.md

 ---
 title: "Custom Control Painting and Rendering"
-description: Learn more about custom control painting and rendering.
+description: Learn about custom control painting and rendering.
 Custom painting of controls is one of the many complicated tasks made easy by the .NET Framework. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "custom controls [Windows Forms], rendering"